shafiktawadros-cmyk/support/README.md

 We read every message and do our best to help.

-Thank you for using Hydrate.
+Thank you for using our app.